Sonicseevee/DWMPlus/README.md

 # Luke's build of dwm

 ## FAQ
+My additions
+Different Color.
+That's it the rest is the same
 > What are the bindings?

 This is suckless, mmmbud, the source code is the documentation!
 Check out [config.h](config.h).